abatak/Bike-And-Run/README.md

 # Bike And Run

-## Fully functional EXAMPLE project written in Kotlin showing how you can calculate your calories,
-## edit your records, complete challenges, tracking on Google Maps and login/sign up to your Firebase account!
+## Fully functional EXAMPLE project written in Kotlin showing how you can calculate your calories,edit your records, complete challenges, tracking on Google Maps and login/sign up to your Firebase account!

 This project is an example that showing how to calculate your calories, edit your records, complete challenges, tracking on Google Maps and login/sign up to your Firebase account.